Registrar Home | Registrar Search:

 15.S16 Special Seminar in Management

-Graduate (Fall, IAP, Spring) Can be repeated for credit; second half of term
+Graduate (Fall) Can be repeated for credit; second half of term

 Prereq: Permission of instructor